 Put simply, yes.
 However, international students have fewer financing options than most borrowers and may face some additional hurdles to securing a loan.

 Going to college in the U.S. can help international students advance their education and professional goals.
 It’s also a big undertaking financially.
-For the 2021-2022 academic year, according to U.S. News, private and out-of-state tuition had an average cost of $38,185 and $22,698, respectively.
+For the 2022-23 academic year, tuition and fees averaged $39,400 at private colleges, $10,940 for in-state students at public colleges, and $28,240 for out-of-state students at public colleges.

 Read on to learn what type of student loans you might qualify for as an international student, and how to evaluate and compare options.

 What Is an International Student Loan?

 International student loans are a type of private loan available to the nearly one million foreign students studying in the U.S.

 The U.S. Department of Education does not issue international student loans, as federal student loans are only available to U.S. citizens and eligible non-residents.

 There are many lenders to choose from for international student loans.
 Loan terms and eligibility requirements can vary by lender.
 It’s generally recommended to exhaust any opportunities for scholarships, grants, and school-based financial aid before applying for an international student loan.